cnerg/ETI.data_manual/MINOS.md

 ### Examples of Available MINOS Data

-An ETI Thrust Area 1 collaborators may be interested in MINOS data as a means for developing models and simulations that can be used in nonproliferation research.
+ETI Thrust Area 1 collaborators may be interested in MINOS data as a means for developing models and simulations that can be used in nonproliferation research.
 As it pertains to ETI’s mission, MINOS provides real-world data, with ground-truth for some datasets, that can confirm or inform computational models.